For the crust

 - 2 tsp lemon juice

-Combine the reserved soured cream with the 142ml carton, the sugar and lemon juice for the topping.
+Combine the reserved soured cream with a 142ml carton soured cream, 1 tbsp golden caster sugar and 2 tsp lemon juice for the topping.
 Spread over the cheesecake right to the edges.
 Cover loosely with foil and refrigerate for at least 8 hours or overnight.

 Run a round-bladed knife around the sides of the tin to loosen any stuck edges.
 Unlock the side, slide the cheesecake off the bottom of the tin onto a plate, then slide the parchment paper out from underneath.